-Cool off with a refreshing glass of Blueberry Granita, an iconic Sicilian treat!
+Keep cool during the summer months with a refreshing glass of Blueberry Granita, an iconic frozen Sicilian treat!

 Blueberry Granita is the perfect treat for these hot, muggy days we are experiencing!
-It’s also the right time to make this recipe if you’re living in Quebec in the month of August.
+It’s also the right time to make this recipe if you happen to be in Quebec during the month of August.
 This is when the best tiny, but oh so sweet, blueberries from Lac St-Jean are abundant in all the local farmer’s markets.

 My husband tasted blueberry granita for the first time two years ago in Sicily but was disappointed when it wasn’t available again this year.
 Apparently, blueberries were out of season.
 Therefore, when I recently purchased this lovely basket of blueberries from Lac-St-Jean, I knew I had to recreate blueberry granita.